Vonger/vocore2/README.md

 1. STA mode is not working

-this is because in ralink.sh, sta mode is using ap_client but not directly set by iwpriv.
+FIXME: this is because in ralink.sh, sta mode is using ap_client but not directly set by iwpriv.

 # Thank you

 Thanks to all openwrt contributors!
-Hope we can make it better and better :)
+Hope we can make wireless free and better :)